Factbox: Major players in Penn State sex abuse scandal

-(Reuters) - Former Penn State assistant football coach Jerry Sandusky goes on trial on Tuesday on 52 counts of child sexual abuse involving 10 boys over a 15-year period.
+(Reuters) - Former Penn State assistant football coach Jerry Sandusky is on trial on 51 counts of child sexual abuse involving 10 boys over a 15-year period.

-Jury selection will begin at Centre County Court in Bellefonte, Pennsylvania.
-The trial will start on June 11 at the earliest.

 A former defensive coordinator at Penn State, he spent 32 years as an assistant under revered head coach Joe Paterno.
 He retired after the 1999 season.

-Sandusky, 68, is accused of using a charity he founded for at-risk youth in 1977, The Second Mile, to prey on needy young boys over a 15-year period.
+Sandusky, 68, is accused of using a charity he founded in 1977 for at-risk youth, the Second Mile, to prey on needy young boys.

-Prosecutors allege Sandusky had physical contact with the boys ranging from tickling and a “soap battle” in Penn State showers to oral and anal sex.
+Prosecutors allege Sandusky had physical contact with the boys ranging from tickling and a “soap battle” in university showers to oral and anal sex.

 If convicted on all counts, Sandusky could be sentenced to more than 500 years in prison.
 He is under house arrest on$250,000 bail.

+He was criticized for allowing Sandusky to give a telephone interview with NBC in November in which the former coach admitted to showering with a young boy but said the incident was not sexual in nature.

+He repeatedly tried to get the trial delayed, saying he needed more time to go over evidence.

-The winningest big-time U.S. college football coach, Paterno was famed for running a untainted and successful program until the Sandusky scandal erupted in November 2011.
+The winningest big-time U.S. college football coach, Paterno was famous for running a untainted and successful program until the Sandusky scandal erupted in November 2011.

 Trustees fired Paterno and university President Graham Spanier in November 2011 for failing to act on allegations that Sandusky had sexually assaulted a boy in Penn State football showers in February 2001.